A part of the SERC Teacher Professional Development Program Collection

 Six teachers from the region are selected each year as science Teachers on Special Assignment (TOSA).
 These TOSAs spend a year at Western Washington University working alongside the NCOSP faculty to develop curriculum and professional development opportunities.
 They act as liaisons to the districts and assist in the Summer Academy for Teacher Leaders.

 At each school involved in the program, there is a Teacher Leader who "will access services and resources at Western Washington University and receive direct support from higher education scientists and science TOSAs, thereby joining a professional learning community that extends beyond their own districts.
 These Teacher leaders will participate in content-based professional development and be equipped to provide similar experiences to their peers through learning communities within their buildings.
 67 of the 147 Teacher Leaders will serve as District Leaders to provide leadership and coordination across the district."
-(From full NCOSP grant proposal (word download) ( This site may be offline. ) .)
+(From full NCOSP grant proposal (word download).)
 Teacher Leaders attend a two-week Summer Academy each summer for three consecutive years.

 Teacher Leaders then return to their own school buildings to provide further support and professional development to all science teachers within each school.
 The NCOSP grant provides funds for the extensive amount of release time required for these teachers to build such strong learning communities.